panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 Note that programming to an interface comes with the price of increased complexity.
 Using it must be a wise and deliberate choice.

-However, if you're sure that a certain part of your code won't change, then the programming to an implementation is a wise, good and cheap choice!
+However, if you're sure that a certain part of your code won't change, then programming to an implementation is a good and cheap choice!

 For example, if the `ListRenderer` will always sort the names alphabetically in ascending order: then stop at the design presented at the beginning of section [2](/#2-programming-to-an-implementation).
 Do not add unnecessary complexity.